Umi Dachlan: Life

 Umi Dachlan was born on 13 August 1942 in Cirebon as the ninth of ten children.
 Her father, Muchamad Dachlan, was a devout Muslim and businessman, who died when Umi was only seven years old.
 Her mother, Rogayah struggled to raise and educate her children in the difficult time during the Japanese occupation of the Dutch East Indies.
 Cirebon was the base for the Japanese power in West Jawa, and also a center of resistance.
 This made life especially hard during the end of the World War II with the Japanese occupation and the Proclamation of Indonesian Independence in 1945, and the end of the Dutch occupation of the Dutch East Indies in 1949.

 The family home had a large courtyard, which was often used for traditional Cirebonese performances, such as traditional Topeng mask dances, Barong Kepet magic shows, and Martial Arts practices, which fascinated Umi in particular.
 These performances exposed her to various arts right from her childhood, where she showed her talent for painting, especially her love of drawing.

 While her mother wanted her to pursue a legal career, Umi Dachlan followed her love of the arts.
 The two major Indonesian art schools were the Indonesian Institute of the Arts, Yogyakarta (formerly named ASRI) and the Design Faculty of the ITB in Bandung (FSRD), where she enrolled in 1962.

 The personality of Umi Dachlan is described as nurturing, firm and genuine by her friends and colleagues.
 Since 1997, she lived in her dream home at the Tamansari Road just in front of the Design Institute in Bandung, where she received her close friends and family.
 The fellow artist and interior designer Professor Imam Buchori Zainuddin, who also worked at the ITB, designed her house environmentally friendly, creating light and open spaces while using natural materials.
 The house was finished in 1997 with furnitures designed by Farouk Kamal, a post-modern Indonesian furniture designer and a classmate of Buchori at the ITB.
 Her house symbolized her two greatest pleasures, nature and music, especially Jazz, which were crucial to her artistic work.

-Umi Dachlan was not married, and she died at the of age 66 years on 1 January 2009 in her house in Bandung.
+Umi Dachlan was not married, and she died at the age of 66 on 1 January 2009 in her house in Bandung.
 Her body was buried in the Jabangbayi Public Cemetery in Kesambi, Cirebon.